 • VLA’s Legal Help phone line (1300 792 387) and website (www.legalaid.vic.gov.au);

 • the Victorian register of legislation (www.legislation.vic.gov.au), which has all the current Victorian Acts and Bills;

 • the federal register of legislation (www.legislation.gov.au), which has all the current Commonwealth Acts;

-• the Law Institute of Victoria’s Find a Lawyer Referral Service (www.liv.asn.au/find-a-lawyer);
+• the Law Institute of Victoria’s Find a Lawyer Legal Referral Service, which provides a searchable register of LIV member lawyers (i.e. private lawyers) who offer a free initial consultation (www.liv.asn.au/find-a-lawyer);

 • you can speak to the clerks and registrars of courts and tribunals in person by visiting the information counter at the court or tribunal;